taihen/nvim-dotfiles/README.md

 ## License

 This NeoVim configuration, feel free to do whatever.
-Have fun, copy, and paste s of it to your likening.
+Have fun, copy, and paste parts of it to your likening.